DylanRSantiago/osticket-prereqs/README.md

 - Step 12: Set Up MySQL Database

-&emsp;- Install and open HeidiSQL.
+&emsp;- Install and open HeidiSQL from osTicket folder

 &emsp;- Create a new session with: